This page lists terms used in the Custom Search Developer's Guide.

 - An XML file that lists pages on your website.
 It could also include information about the webpages, such as when they were most recently updated, how frequently they change, and how important they are in relation to each other.
 Submitting a Sitemap of your website to Google Webmaster Central helps Google discover pages on your site, including those that Google could not find with the normal crawling process.
-To learn more about the XML schema, see the Using the Sitemap Protocol page for Webmaster Tools.
+To learn more about the XML schema, see the Sitemaps documentation in Search Console.

 - A search result in the results page.
 It shows a small sample of content of the webpage.
 To learn more, see the Webmaster Central blog post on the anatomy of a search result.